Netgear exploit could expose passwords for thousands of routers

 The exploit affects the following models:

-If you have any of the check your admin panel for a firmware update and to ensure nefarious sniffers don’t break into your router and wreak havoc.
+If you have any of these check your admin panel for a firmware update to ensure nefarious sniffers don’t break into your router and wreak havoc.

 0